OpenWater Group

 Post content that is accurate, relevant, and appropriate for a professional audience.

 Respect the terms of any shared tools, resources, or AI platforms made available through OpenWater programs.
-Do not misuse, abuse, or redistribute access credentials, licenses, or materials provided for program participation.

 Not use the Platform to distribute spam, chain messages, mass solicitations, or marketing materials.

-AI Office Hours, AI Bootcamps, Mastermind Forums, and other virtual programs are subject to the same behavioral standards as in-person Events.
+AI Office Hours, AI Bootcamps, Mastermind Forums, and other virtual programs are subject to the same behavioral standards as in-person events.
 Participants are expected to:

 Be present and engaged during sessions.
 Arrive on time and participate actively.